-2. Put the belly boat in the water then ease both flippered feet into the leg holes.
+2. Put the belly boat at the waters edge (in the water) then ease both flippered feet into the leg holes.

-3. Holding your rod in one hand, put both hands on top of the tube on each side.
+3. Holding your rod with one hand, put both hands on top of the tube on each side.

 5. If you feel yourself slipping or off-balance, then immediately SIT DOWN.

-By the way, be VERY careful when you get in, especially when getting in from a spot where other people normally shore fish.
+An important side note: be VERY careful where you get in, especially when getting in from a spot where other people normally shore fish.
 When those shore fishermen get snagged, they generally just break off and re-rig, so there may be hooks, small lures, and fishing line that you can get tangled in, not to mention poking a hole in your boat in the first five minutes.

 Remember, with your flippers there is literally no place that you can’t go.

 On the other hand, if the fish comes toward you, you’ve got to be ready and alert.
 When the fish is 15-20 feet away, tuck your legs up tight beneath you and point your flippers behind you.
 You will be in a position like when you are kneeling on the floor.
 You’ll find that most fish will be eager to dive right underneath you, and you don’t want to get your lure and a 9-pound bass (or any size bass) stuck to your flipper.
-Fish do that a lot, so be expecting it.
+Fish do weird things like that, so be expecting it.

-Its probably a good time to mention – if, at any time, you hear a hissing sound, or you are sitting lower in the water than you were at the beginning of the day, you may want to head for shore…
+It’s probably a good time to mention – if, at any time, you hear a hissing sound, your boat feels different, or you seem to be sitting lower in the water than you were at the beginning of the day, you’ll want to head for shore…quickly.

 Snags, Hooksets & Lure Retrieval

 If you get a snag, try to go to the lure.
 Don’t start by yanking and pulling.
 If the lure does come loose and flying towards you, you could be faced with rushing to the shore for repair of your boat, or God forbid, repair of yourself.
 Remember, you are at eye level with your lures in a float tube!
 Above all, let’s be safe.
-A snagged lure can quickly end your day – ask my Devil’s Horse top water lure… it put a hole in my boat during one of my early trips.
+A snagged lure can quickly end your day – ask my Devil’s Horse top water lure… it put a hole in my boat in the first few minutes of one of my early trips.

 The same hold true when you set the hook.
-Sweeping to the side is highly recommended over setting straight up and back toward you. same reason – if the “fish” ends up being a tricky clump of weeds, you don’t want a lure whizzing at your face or boat.
+Sweeping to the side is highly recommended over setting straight up and toward you.
+Why?
+The same reason – if the “fish” ends up being a tricky clump of weeds, you don’t want a lure whizzing at your face or boat.